Laura Montoya (politician): Political career

-In August 2021, with New Mexico State Treasurer Tim Eichenberg prevented from running for a third term due to term limits, Montoya announced her candidacy to succeed him in the 2022 election.
+In August 2021, with Tim Eichenberg, the New Mexico State Treasurer, prevented from running for a third term due to term limits, Montoya announced her candidacy to succeed him in the 2022 election.
 She faced Heather Benavidez, Eichenberg's chief of staff, in the Democratic primary election.
 Montoya won the nomination and faced Harry Montoya, a county commissioner from Santa Fe County and the Republican Party nominee, in the general election.
 She won the election with 53 percent of the vote.

 Personal life

 Montoya lives in Rio Rancho, New Mexico.
 In March 2014, she was charged with aggravated battery after allegedly punching and biting her ex-boyfriend that February.
 She claimed that she acted in self-defense.
 The case was dismissed in June when her ex-boyfriend did not attend court.